xiexbh/bianchi-group/README.md

-# Supplementary Materials for "Presentations of Two-Cusped Bianchi Groups via Horoball Unions"
+# Supplementary Materials for "Presentations of Two-Cusped Bianchi Groups"

 This repository contains Magma code and data supporting the presentations obtained for the two-cusped Bianchi groups $\Gamma_5$ and $\Gamma_6$.
 The Magma scripts verify that our presentations are isomorphic to Swan's classical presentations [Swan, 1971].